Challenge Cup (UK ice hockey)

 First awarded during the 1997–98 season, the Challenge Cup has had numerous different formats depending on the number of teams participating and the format of other competitions run during a particular season.
-The first six finals were single games played at a pre-determined venue, and during the first eleven seasons of the Elite League finals were contested over two legs.
+The first six finals were single games played at a predetermined venue, and during the first eleven seasons of the Elite League finals were contested over two legs.
 The final returned to a single game in the 2014–15 season.
 No final was contested in 2020–21, as the season was cancelled due to the coronavirus pandemic.

-The current holders of the trophy are the Belfast Giants, who retained the trophy having defeated the Fife Flyers 9-3 in the 2022-23 final.
-The Giants won four of the five Challenge Cups up to 2023.
+The most successful team in the history of the competition has been Nottingham Panthers who have taken home the trophy on eight occasions, including five-in-a-row between 2010 and 2014.
+The current holders of the trophy are Belfast Giants, who won the trophy for a sixth time having defeated the Cardiff Devils 4-0 in the 2024–25 final.

-The Nottingham Panthers are the competition's most successful team, having won the title eight times, including five in succession between 2010 and 2014.
-The Sheffield Steelers come next, having been champions five times.
-The Belfast Giants have also won the title five times, while the Cardiff Devils have won it three times.

-History